wc1c/wc1c-main/readme.txt

 1. Archive extract and upload folder "wc1c-main" to /wp-content/plugins (final path: /wp-content/plugins/wc1c-main/).
 2. Activate the plugin.
 3. Done, goto plugin settings.

+== Frequently Asked Questions ==

+= What versions of 1C are supported? =
+Work is possible with all versions of 1C, which logically requires integration with an online store.
+Support for a specific version of 1C depends on the scheme used on the basis of which the configuration was created.

+= Is it possible to update only some product data? = This is possible, but depends on the exchange scheme used and the extensions installed.
+You can not only update prices, balances separately, but also update them and other information on various conditions.

+= What is activation in the settings and what does it give? = Activation allows the WC1C team to work on improving the plugin and release updates.
+In addition to providing financial assistance to improve WC1C, projects with activation have additional features, transmit statistical information and error data in the background for further release of updates.

+= Missing feature, how to add it? =
+First of all, you need to look at the section with extensions on the official website.
+If there is no extension that adds the desired feature, you can develop this feature yourself, or turn to paid services.
+You can also try to ask to add this feature for free (if activated) to the main plugin, or try to implement it through actions and filters (extensibility mechanism).

+= Are updates being released? =
+Updates are released as needed, but only when available to the WC1C team.
+For more or less guaranteed receipt of timely updates, you can purchase an activation code.
+On average, updates are needed once a month when WooCommerce updates are released.

+== Screenshots ==

+1. Configurations
+2. Tools
+3. Settings
+4. Creating new configuration
+5. Edit configuration
+6. Edit configuration 2

 == Changelog ==
 List of major changes from version to version.
 [Descriptions more](https://wc1c.info/changelogs)